memfault/interrupt/_posts/2020-03-03-gnu-make-guidelines.md

 ## What is GNU Make?

-[GNU Make](https://www.gnu.org/software/make/) is a program that automates the running shell commands and helps with repetitive tasks.
+[GNU Make](https://www.gnu.org/software/make/) is a program that automates the running of shell commands and helps with repetitive tasks.
 It is typically used to transform files into some other form, e.g. compiling source code files into programs or libraries.

 It does this by tracking **prerequisites** and executing a hierarchy of commands to